 Wash hands before touching the tattoo.

-Pat dry with a clean paper towel, or air dry.
+Always pat dry with a clean paper towel.

-Apply moisturizer 2-4 times a day - enough to lightly cover the tattoo.
-Applying too thickly will irritate the tattoo.
+Use moisturizer lightly 2-4 times a day - applying too thickly will irritate the tattoo.

 The tattoo will scab and itch.
-Don’t pick or scratch at it.
+Don’t pick or scratch at it to avoid scarring.

-Wash with unscented soap and pat dry with a paper towel or air dry.
+Wash with unscented soap and pat dry with a paper towel.

-Apply the second clear bandage to clean, dry skin.
+Apply the second bandage to clean, dry skin and keep on for as long as your artist has instructed.

 For the next two weeks: